Support Center / Setup and use / How to use NetShield Ad-blocker

 NetShield Ad-blocker is a feature that protects your device and speeds up your browsing by blocking ads, trackers, and malware.
 When enabled, it offers you two levels of protection:

 • The first level prevents your browser from loading resources from domains that host malware, spyware, or other malicious software.
-Malware protection is on by default.

 How NetShield Ad-blocker protects you

-Proton VPN has dedicated DNS servers that are active on each Proton VPN server you connect to and responsible for resolving all the domain requests for every resource (image, scripts, ads, etc.) for every website you visit and app you use.
+Proton VPN has dedicated DNS servers that are active on each Proton VPN server you connect to and is responsible for resolving all the domain requests for every resource (image, scripts, ads, etc.) for every website you visit and app you use.
 When you are connected to Proton VPN, your DNS requests are encrypted to prevent DNS leaks from exposing your browsing history.

-Learn more about DNS leaks.
+Learn more about DNS leaks

 When you enable NetShield Ad-blocker, the DNS server will check these domains against databases of domains known to host malware, ads, or trackers.
 If any of the domains match, our DNS server will automatically block that resource from loading, keeping your device clean and speeding up your browsing.